Jam

 Understanding the key chemical compounds helps explain why jam pairs well with certain ingredients.

-Naturally occurring plant polysaccharide that gels during cooking; creates jam's characteristic thick, spreadable texture and provides structure
+Naturally occurring polysaccharide in fruit that creates gel structure during cooking; responsible for jam's characteristic thick, spreadable texture

 Quick Tips